AwalaApp/specs/rs014-ping.md

 A _transaction_ is initiated with a ping message and is completed when the pong message reaches its destination.

 The two applications MAY continue to run subsequent transactions.
-This could be useful to test the stability of the channel and the underlying session provided by the [Key Agreement protocol](rs003-key-agreement.md).
+This could be useful to test the stability of the channel and the underlying session provided by the [Channel Session Protocol](rs003-key-agreement.md).

 ## Messages

+This service employs the following messages.

 ### Ping